splunk/observability-workshop/docs/apm/hotrod-trouble.md

-# Deploying Hot R.O.D. in K3s - Lab Summary
+# Exploring uAPM troubleshooting features Hot R.O.D.- Lab Summary

-* Deploy application into K3s
+* Find APM Traces for a specific time period or by tag
-* Verify the application is running
+* Examine a trace in waterfall mode
-* Generate some artificial traffic
+* Explore troubleshooting and dependencies interface in uAPM
-* See APM traces in the UI
+* Use the Breakdown feature to enrich the troubleshooting info

-!!! note "Ensure you have a running instance"
+!!! note "Ensure you have a running instance that has the hot R.O.D app running"
-    The setup part is already documented in the [Preparation](../../smartagent/prep/) and [Deploy the Smart Agent in K3s](../../smartagent/k3s/) steps.
-If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../apm/hotrod/#1-deploy-the-hot-rod-application-into-k3s), otherwise ensure your Multipass instance is available and running before continuing.
+    The setup part is already documented in the [Preparation](../../smartagent/prep/), [Deploy the Smart Agent in K3s](../../smartagent/k3s/) and [Deploying hot-rod in K3s](../../apm/hotrod/) steps.
+If you are using an AWS/EC2 instance, make sure it is available and skip to [Step 1](../../apm/hotrod/#1-find-a-specific-trace-using-time-slots-andor-tags), otherwise ensure your Multipass instance is available and running before continuing.

     === "Input"